dexterfung/wikijs-openshift/BACKUPUSER.md

-# Backing up and recovering user data from MongoDB in a simple way
+# Backing up and recovering user data in a simple way

-## =Backup
+## Backup
 Open the terminal and connect to the MongoDB database using admin user with the command: mongo -u admin -p [PASSWORD] admin
 The password can be found in Secret.